-The English Standard Version (ESV) has become one of the most highly regarded Bible translations for both it’s accuracy and readability.
+The English Standard Version (ESV) has become one of the most highly regarded Bible translations for both its accuracy and readability.
 It was first published by Crossway, a publishing ministry of Good News Publishers, in 2001.
 Subsequent updates were made to the text in 2007, 2011, and 2016.
 This is normal with any Bible translation as language is refined and ancient texts are better understood.
 Even readers of the King James Version aren’t using the original 1611 edition – they are reading texts updated in 1769.

 The English Standard Version is described by the publisher as an “essentially literal translation of the Bible in contemporary English.”
 No useable English translation would be word-for-word literal, something that would be nearly impossible to read.
 A more accurate categorization in order to compare it to other translations would be “formal equivalent.”
-Nearly all publishers agree that the New American Standard Bible (NASB) is the most literal English translation (though in my opinion the NASB 2020 update is less literal).
+Nearly all publishers agree that the New American Standard Bible (NASB) is the most literal English translation (though in my opinion the NASB 2020 update is slightly less so).
 The ESV is a little less literal and probably a little more readable.
 On a scale of “literalness” it is comparable to the New King James Version (NKJV) but from an arguably better source text.

 In 2009, Crossway published an edition of the English Standard Version with the Apocrypha.
 It contained the 2007 ESV text along with the books of the Apocrypha found in the Revised Standard Version (RSV) and New Revised Standard Version (NRSV).
 These are the same Apocryphal books in the Septuagint with the addition of Psalm 151.
 The KJV includes all of these except 3 & 4 Maccabees.